STAC-USC/Graph-signal-sampling-AVM/README.md

 # Support this work

 Your appreciation motivates me to do rigorous research and develop quality software.
-You can show your appreciation by starring the repository if you find this software useful.
+If you find this software useful, you can show your appreciation by starring the repository.
 If you use this software towards your research, cite [this paper](https://arxiv.org/abs/2102.10506).
 Here's the bibtex citation for your convenience.

 ```
 @misc{jayawant2021practical,